GoesToEleven/golang-web-dev/031_AWS/02_hands-on/02_solution/README.md

 # Deploying our session example

+1. chane your port number from 8080 to 80

-1. Create your binary
+1. create your binary
-  - GOOS=linux GOARCH=amd64 go build -o [some-name] *.go
+  - GOOS=linux GOARCH=amd64 go build -o [some-name]

+1. SSH into your server
+  - ssh -i /path/to/[your].pem ubuntu@[public-DNS]:

+1. create directories to hold your code
+  - for example, "wildwest" & "wildwest/templates"

+1. copy binary to the server

-1. Copy you "templates" folder to the server
+1. copy you "templates" to the server
   - scp -i /path/to/[your].pem templates/* ubuntu@[public-DNS]:/home/ubuntu/templates

-1. If necessary, SSH into your server
+1. chmod permissions on your binary
-  - ssh -i /path/to/[your].pem ubuntu@[public-DNS]:

 1. Run your code
   - sudo ./[some-name]